 Kidney Damage and Cocaine

 The kidneys provide many vital functions, including ridding the body of waste and helping the system to maintain the right amount of fluid.
 They also produce essential nutrients, create red blood cells, and maintain blood pressure.
-Illegal drugs, particularly cocaine, can significantly damage the kidneys and make it hard for them to perform the way they should.
-Here is everything you need to know about cocaine, its impact on the kidneys, and how you can get help if you struggle with addiction.
+Illicit substances, particularly cocaine, can significantly damage the kidneys and make it hard for them to perform the way they should.
+Here is everything you need to know about cocaine, its impact on the kidneys, and how you can get help if you or a loved one are living with addiction.

 What Is Cocaine?